Cellosia/krita-arrange-2/README.md

 ## Compatibility

 This plugin was last tested on Krita 5.2.2.
 It should keep working until Krita's next major release at the very least.
-That happens because the menu entries don't exist while the window is being created, only after, so they can be only altered when the window is already visible.